andrea-pugliatti/deck-lab/README.md

 ## Troubleshooting

-- If the frontend cannot reach the backend, verify that the backend container is running and that `VITE_API_URL` points to the correct origin.
+- If the frontend cannot reach the backend, verify the backend container is running and that `VITE_API_URL` points to the correct origin.
-- If the backend fails to start, confirm that PostgreSQL is reachable and that required environment variables such as `GEMINI_API_KEY` are set.
+- If the backend fails to start, confirm PostgreSQL is reachable and env vars like `GEMINI_API_KEY` are set.
-- If you see port conflicts, stop existing services that are using ports `5173`, `8080`, or `5432` before restarting the stack.
+- If you see port conflicts, stop services on ports `5173`, `8080`, or `5432` before restarting the stack.
-- To reset local state completely, run `docker compose down -v` and start again from a clean database.
-The `-v` flag removes named volumes (including the database).
+- To reset local state, run `docker compose down -v` to start over with a clean database.
+The `-v` flag drops named volumes (including the database).

 ## CI/CD & Deployment

 - **Continuous Integration (`ci.yml`)**: Triggered on pull requests and pushes to `main`, `master`, and `**/feature/**`.
-Runs linting/formatting checks on the frontend, executes Maven tests on the backend, and builds the deployable artifacts.
+It runs frontend lint/format checks, Maven tests on the backend, and builds deployable artifacts.
-- **Continuous Deployment (`deploy.yml`)**: Triggered on push to `main` (or run manually via workflow dispatch).
-Authenticates to Google Cloud using Workload Identity Federation (WIF) and performs the following pipeline:
+- **Continuous Deployment (`deploy.yml`)**: Triggered on push to `main` (or on manual dispatch).
+It authenticates to Google Cloud with Workload Identity Federation (WIF) and runs this pipeline:
-  1. Builds and pushes the Backend Docker image to GCP Artifact Registry.
+  1. Builds and pushes the backend image to Artifact Registry.
-  2. Deploys the Backend to Google Cloud Run, mounting a Cloud Storage bucket for persistent card artwork image caching and hooking up Cloud SQL connection.
+  2. Deploys the backend to Cloud Run, mounting a Cloud Storage bucket for card artwork and connecting Cloud SQL.
-  3. Builds the frontend with production configurations and copies static assets to a Google Cloud Storage bucket.
+  3. Builds the frontend for production and copies static assets to a Cloud Storage bucket.
-  4. Invalidates the GCP Load Balancer Cloud CDN cache.
+  4. Invalidates the Cloud CDN cache.

 To enable the CD pipeline in your GitHub repository, configure the following secrets and variables: